abiwinanda/randomer/README.md

 4. Rename `.env.example` to `.env`.

 5. Run `source .env && mix ecto.setup` to initialize `Randomer` database.
-Running `ecto.setup` will also seed the database with one million user records hence it might need a little bit of time to run.
+Running `mix ecto.setup` will also seed the database with one million user records hence it might need a little bit of time to run.

 6. Finally you could run the server with iex by running `source .env && iex -S mix phx.server`.
-By default the server will run on
+By default the server will run on port `3000`

 ### Run Unit Test

 1. To run the project unit test you could run `source .env && mix test`.

-2. Optinally, you could run `--cover` flag to show the unit test coverage of the project.
+2. Optionally, you could use `--cover` flag to show the unit test coverage of the project.

 ## Usage

-Once you have the server running you could try to access `/` endpoint to see the API in action.
+Once you have the application running you could try to access `/` endpoint to see the API in action.

 ## Contribution